Sixth Form Enrichment

-During the Lower Sixth students are offered an academic enrichment programme of seminars designed to broaden their intellectual horizons.
-The seminars seek to go beyond the confines of examination specifications, introducing the students to new and challenging ideas and giving them a flavour of what subjects might be like should they decide to pursue them to undergraduate level.
-The seminars are designed to encourage debate and discussion, and provide ideas for further independent research as the students begin to prepare for their university applications and the drafting of their personal statements.
+The Sixth Form's Enrichment programme seeks to go beyond the confines of examination specifications, introducing the students to new and challenging ideas, and giving them a flavour of what subjects might be like should they decide to pursue them at undergraduate level.

 The Extended Project Qualification (EPQ) is an exciting opportunity for students to take charge of their own learning and is designed to contrast with the normal experience of studying in the A-Level classroom.